History of Parkside

 In 1933, the Estate was bought by the 16th Baronet Edgar Vincent, the first Viscount d’Abernon, who, therefore, returned to his ancestral home.
 They extended and enhanced the magnificent grounds, which are now also used for weddings, bringing two gigantic stone urns from Esher Place.
 He died without issue, so his niece eventually sold the Estate in 1956 when it became a training college for graduate engineers before becoming a teacher training college in the 1970s.

 From 1979, Parkside School has built and developed the Estate into an inspirational learning environment providing top class facilities for our forward-thinking preparatory school.
 Now a School of 300 pupils, many improvements have been made.
 A Sports Hall and swimming pool were built in 1981, with the Science and Music Block and Pre Prep extension following in 1985.
 In 1995, the pool was enclosed and in 2002, the Crescent Block opened sporting twelve new classrooms.
 The Nursery was launched on the ground floor of the Stable Block in the 1990s with a D&T workshop and in 2018, the STEM-IT room was developed on the top floor.
 The main Library was opened in 2011, and in 2019, the 4 seasonal Outdoor Learning Areas were created, along with a Food Tech Room in the Science Block.
-And it does not stop there!
-Plans for an additional Science Lab are underway, and due to be installed in 2021, along within additional outdoor classroom.
+An additional Science Lab was launched in 2021 along with our new Outdoor Classroom.

 Yet with all this development and modernisation, the School has been mindful of its heritage and has sympathetically retained the very essence of both buildings and grounds alike.
 The pupils are given the opportunity to embrace a wide range of experiences which utilise the site to the full whilst also promoting the values of the School; not least in respecting our beautiful surroundings.
 Alongside academic lessons and traditional sports, there are also activities such as cooking, forest school, fishing, camping, kayaking and even river walks.